-Metals are often times mixed or melted together, creating what is known as an alloy.
-Alloys are created because their properties can be superior to those of the pure component metals.
-Some metals are stronger, others are less corrosive, others look better.
-For example, stainless steel is made by mixing chromium with steel.
-Alloys are commonly used in all dental metals and most all jewelry metal.
+Metals are often mixed and melted together, which creates what’s known as an alloy.
+Alloys are made because their properties can be superior to those of pure component metals.
+Some metals are stronger, less corrosive, and look better, so alloying is done to gain these benefits.
+For example, gold is mixed with nickel or tin to create white gold.
+Alloys are commonly used in all dental metals and fine jewelry.

-An assay is an investigative procedure that assesses the properties of an unknown substance.
-In precious metals refining, an assay precisely identifies the metals contained within an alloy.
-Put simply, assays are how we determine how much gold you have and how much to pay you for your metal.
+An assay is a procedure that assesses the properties of an unknown substance.
+In precious metals refining, an assay precisely identifies the precious metals contained within an alloy.
+Put simply, assays determine how much gold is in the metals you send, which helps us calculate your payment.

 What happens to the metal after it’s refined?

-Karat is purity rating used in jewelry.
-For gold, it is used as a standard marker of quality, acting as a shorthand label to identify the alloy.
-Karat Jewelry is far more valuable than the more common gold filled, gold plated, and costume jewelry.
+Karat is a purity rating used in jewelry.
+For gold, it’s used as a standard marker of quality, acting as a shorthand label to identify the alloy.
+Karat jewelry is far more valuable than more common gold-filled, gold-plated, and costume jewelry.